bbbradsmith/hatariB/README.md

   * Though the on-screen keyboard is available in [several language layouts](https://tho-otto.de/keyboards/), for your physical keyboard there aren't any direct configuration options, currently.
 RetroArch ignores the OS keyboard layout, and [all keys report as-if in US layout](https://github.com/libretro/RetroArch/issues/13838) (e.g. German Z reports as RETROK_y).
 Because of this, if you pick a TOS that matches your keyboard language, the mappings are likely to be mostly compatible.
 Otherwise, if you need finer control of the mapping, RetroArch's *Input* settings can be used to remap individual keys.

 Possible Future Tasks:
-* Can savestate restore be more lightweight?
-What takes so much CPU time?
-Are there any lingering spurious disk accesses?
-Also, I think netplay efficiency may rely on stable data positions, so double check this to see if structures are moving around from frame to frame (I suspect it only really changes at disk insert/eject).
-In the advanced menu there's a performance profiling option that will list the timings of the last savestate.
-On my laptop save is about 8ms, and load is about 12ms.
-Not good enough for real-time, but not impossibly far off either.
-(Emulating a frame takes about 1.3ms by comparison.)
 * Cut the SDL2 dependency down to a very minimal self-contained library.
 There are a very short list of functions which need to be implemented (see [DEVELOP.md](DEVELOP.md)).
 This would probably reduce the EXE size by a few megabytes, and make compilation slightly less complicated.
 * Falcon microphone support?
 Need to find relevant Falcon software to test against.
 * Printer emulation?
 Probably a pipe dream, as I can't think of a good way to handle it.
 Maybe a secondary graphical page display, and saving a PNG image to the saves folder after?